scrapinghub/scrapyrt/README.rst

 Scrapyrt will look for ``scrapy.cfg`` file to determine your project settings, and will raise error if it won't find one.
 Note that you need to have all your project requirements installed.

 Note
 ====
 * Project is not a replacement for `Scrapyd <https://scrapyd.readthedocs.io/en/stable/>`_ or `Scrapy Cloud <https://www.zyte.com/scrapy-cloud/>`_ or other infrastructure to run long running crawls
-* Not suitable for long running spiders, good for spiders that will fetch one response from some website and return response
+* Not suitable for long running spiders, good for spiders that will fetch one response from some website and return items quickly

 Documentation